How do doctors diagnose lymphedema?

 - Compression pumps.
 These look similar to the boots people wear for a foot injury.
 A pump helps the lymphatic fluid flow better.
 It can also reduce swelling

 - Manual lymphatic drainage.
-This is a special type of massage that has helped some women.
+This is a special type of massage that has helped some people.
 It is done by special therapists.

 - Consult with a lymphatic therapist.
 Ask the care team about how to arrange a consult with a lymphatic therapist.

 - Referral to see a cardiologist (heart doctor).
-At MGHfC or Mass General, you or your child may be referred to Ido Weinberg, MD, from Adult Cardiology.
+At MGfC or Mass General, you/your child may be referred to Ido Weinberg, MD, from Adult Cardiology.

 Other ways to help control lymphedema include:

 - Carefully trimming the nails.
 This helps avoid ingrown nails and cellulitis.